 Completing the Practice Placement Assessment Form...

-We have recently introduced Improvement Notices into the assessment of Professionalism, Health & Safety and Equality & Diversity.
-Marking ‘Needs Attention’ with a tick in one or more of these areas will flag-up to the clinical team that aspects of Professionalism, Health & Safety and/or Equality & Diversity will need to be addressed prior to future practice placements.
+We have recently introduced Improvement Notices into the assessment of Professionalism, Health and Safety and Equality and Diversity.
+Marking ‘Needs Attention’ with a tick in one or more of these areas will flag-up to the clinical team that aspects of Professionalism, Health and Safety and/or Equality and Diversity will need to be addressed prior to future practice placements.

 For example, a student may be acting un-professionally in one or more of the areas listed on the PPAF marking guide but does not constitute an outright ‘Fail’.
 You may feel the student has started to address some concerns but there is still room for improvement in a subsequent placement.
 ‘Needs Attention’ allows the student to ‘Pass’ the placement but with an action plan.